 Go Bold: Try something different and go for a rich, deep brown that will really ground a space.
 This can be great in living rooms or bedrooms as it’s neutral and decor can be changed up frequently.

-Phew, we made it.
+Phew, we made it!
+Hopefully now you understand more about the psychology of color and how choosing a paint color can play into the feeling of a room when you paint your houses rooms with it.
 Who knew there was so much to understand about choosing paint colors?
 Join us next time when we explore a little known tip for picking paint that’s sure to surprise you!